Seeking Forgiveness: Spiritual Retreat with Swami Amritaswarupananda in Indonesia

 • Swami Amritaswarupananda Puri, Amma’s most Senior Disciple, conducted the second spiritual retreat with devotees in the Asia-Pacific region.

-• Shedding new light upon the act of forgiveness, Swamiji emphasised how it truly begins when we forgive ourselves.
+• Bringing new power to the act of forgiveness, Swamiji emphasised how it begins when we forgive ourselves and then gain the compassion to forgive even the most unworthy.

 • From Amritapuri, Amma brought great joy through a video call.
 She imparted that surrendering the heavy weight of sorrows to God can relieve us of our misery.